dsanthak/NASSCOM-VSD-SoC-Design/README.md

 Physical verification like DRC, LVS, and timing verification like STA

+DRC: DRC stands for Design Rule Check.
+The main purpose of DRC is to ensure that the layout adheres to manufacturing guidelines and is compatible with the semiconductor fabrication process.
+Some of the manufacturing rules are allowable geometries, dimensions, spacing, and other layout parameters.
+DRC is a critical step in ensuring the manufacturability and reliability of IC designs by detecting and correcting layout errors that could lead to fabrication defects or yield loss during semiconductor manufacturing.

+LVS: LVS stands for Layout vs. Schematic.
+The layout of the chip is compared against the corresponding schematic representation to ensure their consistency and correctness.
+LVS tools extract netlists from both the layout and schematic representations of the design.
+The extracted netlists from the layout and schematic are compared to identify any differences.
+Once LVS clean, the layout is considered verified, and the design can proceed to subsequent stages of the physical design flow.

+STA: STA stands for Static Timing Analysis.
+It evaluates the timing behavior of a digital circuit without considering dynamic factors such as signal transitions and clock skew.
+It determines whether the design meets setup and hold time constraints, maximum clock frequency, and other timing requirements.

 ### Introduction to OpenLANE and Strive chipsets
 OpenLANE is an open-source digital ASIC (Application-Specific Integrated Circuit) design flow developed by efabless and Google, designed to automate the entire RTL-to-GDSII (Register Transfer Level to Graphic Design System II) flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout and a number of custom scripts for design exploration and optimization.